Ramon-cloudC/Autoscaling-project-aws-/README.md

 # Autoscaling-project-aws-
  simple architecture consisting in deploying an asg and an elb.

-Deploying an Auto Scaling Group and Elastic Load Balancer Overview
+Deploying an Auto Scaling Group (asg) and Elastic Load Balancer (elb)

+Overview

 This repository provides step-by-step instructions for deploying an Auto Scaling Group and an Elastic Load Balancer to ensure your application can handle varying traffic loads and maintain high availability.

 Prerequisites